 When interacting with humans, they appear to recognize the difference between children and adults and tend to be more gentle and patient with children.
 Some researchers suggest that dolphins are “non-human persons” who qualify for moral understanding as individuals.

 There are no specific studies related to Pink dolphins and their intelligence, but being part of the same family we can suppose that they share most of their cognitive system.
+For more in-depth information about the brain power of dolphins (and whales) click here

 Are Pink Dolphins threatened or endangered now?